ettom/tvh/README.md

 # tvh
 Keep track of your tv shows.

-`tvh` is a simple ncurses program to keep track of your tv show episodes.
+`tvh` is a simple ncurses program for keeping track of your tv show episodes.
 It works by creating a .`tracker` file containing the last watched episode in every tv show directory.
 It also keeps a log of the last watched shows.

 ## Usage
 `tvh` is meant to be used as a wrapper for your video player.